-1.4 The Role of Local Authorities
+1.4 The role of local authorities

 PCC is a unitary authority, meaning it is responsible for delivering the full range of services including education, public health, transport, planning, fire and public safety, social care and housing, libraries, waste collection and disposal, and trading standards.
-Through these operations, local authorities are typically responsible for approximately 2-5% of their areas' emissions.
+Through these operations, local authorities are typically responsible for approximately 2-5% of their jurisdictional area's emissions.

-As one of the largest employers in Portsmouth and a public-service provider, PCC has a responsibility to lead by example and manage reductions of our own carbon emissions.
+As one of the largest employers in Portsmouth and a public service provider, PCC has a responsibility to lead by example and manage reductions of our own carbon emissions.
 These operational activities are mostly under our direct control.
 Through PCC's statutory powers and responsibilities, we also manage important levers to reduce emissions with city-wide policies, standards, and enforcement powers.
-Outside of these powers, PCC's ability to influence carbon reduction are much more limited and are reliant on meaningful community engagement, partnerships and collaboration with business, residents, and other public services providers.
-The benefits of https://www.legislation.gov.uk/uksi/2019/1056/contents/made
+Outside of these powers, PCC's ability to influence carbon reduction are much more limited and are reliant on meaningful community engagement, partnerships and collaboration with businesses, residents, and other public service providers.
+The benefits of partnerships and collaboration are a key opportunity to realise wider climate change mitigation and adaptation in Portsmouth and are described further in sections 4.1.3 and 4.2.2.